The Wailin' Jennys: History

+The group's name is a pun on the name of country singer Waylon Jennings.
+Jennings died the same month, causing anger at a music conference where they were playing.
+"They thought we were making fun of him or something", says Luft.
+However, the band never expected to last for more than a few shows, seeing they were all part-time musicians.

-The band released a self-titled EP and an album, 40 Days, in 2004;
+The band released a self-titled EP and an album, 40 Days, in 2004.

 The group now consists of soprano Ruth Moody, mezzo Nicky Mehta and alto Heather Masse.
 In previous years, the Jennys have also toured with fiddler and mandolinist Jeremy Penner, who is from Ruth's former band, Scruj MacDuhk.
 Other band members have included Annabelle Chvostek, a singer/songwriter from Montreal, and Ruth Moody's brother Richard on viola and mandolin.
 Both Penner and Moody have appeared on The Wailin' Jennys' albums.
 In 2007, Chvostek left the group and was replaced by Heather Masse, a Maine-born singer and member of the band Heather & the Barbarians.

 The Wailin' Jennys have won two Juno Awards for Roots and Traditional Album of the Year (Group): in 2005 for 40 Days and in 2012 for Bright Morning Stars.
 They were also nominated for the same award for Firecracker in 2007.